Diamondbacks shake prolonged slump, beat Dodgers 5-2

+PHOENIX (AP) — Rookie pitcher Riley Smith earned his first career win.
+Newly acquired reliever Travis Bergen got his first major league save.

+The Diamondbacks have a lot of new faces these days after a three-week slump essentially ruined their playoff chances and drove general manager Mike Hazen’s decision to overhaul the roster.
+On Thursday, those newcomers came through to help Arizona earn a rare win against the NL West-leading Los Angeles Dodgers.
-PHOENIX (AP) — Carson Kelly hit a two-run homer, Christian Walker added a two-run double and the Arizona Diamondbacks earned a rare win over the Los Angeles Dodgers with a 5-2 victory Thursday night.

-The Diamondbacks snapped a seven-game losing streak against the Dodgers and won for just the third time in 21 games overall.
+Carson Kelly hit a two-run homer, Christian Walker added a two-run double and Arizona snapped a seven-game losing streak to Los Angeles with a 5-2 victory.
+The Diamondbacks won for just the third time in 21 games overall.

+“It was great,” Kelly said.
+“It’s been a tough go the last several games, but it felt good to get that W. You never know what’s going to happen.
+We’re going to take this, take it into tomorrow and hopefully get on a little bit of a roll.”

 Arizona starter Madison Bumgarner fought through five decent innings, giving up two runs on back-to-back homers by Corey Seager and AJ Pollock.
-The veteran left-hander gave up seven hits and two walks while striking out two.
+The veteran left-hander allowed seven hits and two walks while striking out two.

 Diamondbacks rookie Daulton Varsho brought home the go-ahead run when his triple scored Nick Ahmed and made it 3-2 in the sixth.
 Kelly followed with a towering homer to left-center that pushed the lead to 5-2.

+“We did a lot of things right,” Arizona manager Torey Lovullo said.

-Arizona rookie Riley Smith (1-0) earned his first career win after throwing 3 1/3 innings of scoreless relief.
-Travis Bergen got two outs for his first career save.
+Smith (1-0) earned his first career win after throwing 3 1/3 innings of scoreless relief despite issuing five walks.
+Bergen got two outs for his first big league save.

 Dodgers starting pitcher Dustin May was pulled after just one inning after he was hit on the left foot by a sharp grounder.

 Diamondbacks leadoff man Josh Rojas smacked the hard-hit ball off May’s foot and reached on a single.
 May limped around for a minute, but remained in the game and finished a scoreless inning.
-He was warming up for the second when manager Dave Roberts decided to take him out of the game.
+He was warming up for the second when manager Dave Roberts decided to take him out.

 The Dodgers called the injury a bruise.
 It was the second time May had a rough game at Chase Field: Last season, he was hit in the head by a line drive and also had to leave the game.